Thoroldvix/WOTLK-EconOMatic/README.md

 ### Option 1: Local Postgres Database

-Before you begin, ensure you have a running local PostgreSQL database.
-This could be within a Docker container or installed on your machine.
+Before you begin, ensure you have a running local PostgreSQL database, and JDK 17+ installed.
+Database could be running within a Docker container or installed on your machine.
 Next, set up the environment variables.
 Defaults are provided, but you can adjust according to your needs: